MathieuBuisson/MathieuBuisson.github.io/_posts/2016/2016-07-12-unit-testing-dsc-resources.md

 That's it for the script.

 But then, a boilerplate is more useful when it is readily available as a snippet on your IDE of choice.
-So I also converted this boilerplate into a <strong>Visual Studio Code</strong> snippet, this is the first snippet in the file I made [available here](https://github.com/MathieuBuisson/PowerShell-DevOps/blob/master/VisualStudioCode/PowerShell.json).
+So I made it into a <strong>Visual Studio Code</strong> snippet, this is the first snippet in the file [available here](https://github.com/MathieuBuisson/PowerShell-DevOps/blob/master/VisualStudioCode/PowerShell.json).

-The path of <strong>Visual Studio Code</strong> PowerShell snippet file is : %APPDATA%\Code\User\snippets\PowerShell.json.
+The snippet file should be store as : `%APPDATA%\Code\User\snippets\PowerShell.json`.
-Or, for those of us using the PowerShell extension, we can modify the following file : %USERPROFILE%\.vscode\extensions\ms-vscode.PowerShell-0.6.1\snippets\PowerShell.json.
+Or, for those of us using the PowerShell extension, we can modify the existing file at : `%USERPROFILE%\.vscode\extensions\ms-vscode.PowerShell-0.6.1\snippets\PowerShell.json`.

-Obviously, this set of tests is pretty basic and doesn't cover the code written specifically for a given resource, but it's a pretty good starting point.
-This allows to write basic unit tests for our DSC resources in just a few minutes, so now, there's no excuse for not doing it.
+Obviously, this set of tests is pretty basic and doesn't cover the code written specifically for a given resource, but it's a starting point.
+This allows to write basic unit tests for our DSC resources in just a few minutes.
+So now, there's no excuse for not doing it.